 It is unclear how the release of such particles might affect a child’s health.
 However, the researchers note that when they introduced these particles to cultured embryonic kidney cells, around 75% of the cells died within a couple of days.

-The new study was published in Environmental Science & Technology, a journal of the American Chemical Society.
+The study was published in Environmental Science & Technology, a journal of the American Chemical Society.

 In addition, in a 2022 report, the World Health Organization urged people to limit their exposure to such particles.

-In a summary of the new study’s findings, Kazi Albab Hussain — lead author of the study and a doctoral student in civil and environmental engineering at the University of Nebraska-Lincoln — says:
+In a summary of the recent study’s findings, Kazi Albab Hussain — lead author of the study and a doctoral student in civil and environmental engineering at UNL — says:

 “Just as we understand the impact of calories and nutrients on our health, knowing the extent of plastic particle ingestion is crucial in understanding the potential harm they may cause.
 Many studies, including ours, are demonstrating that the toxicity of micro- and nanoplastics is highly linked to the level of exposure.”